skeswa/denim/README.md

 ## Design

 Esper is not designed to be fast, or sexy, or interesting, or well-suited for any specific domain.
-It should fit right into the source coce powering any ol' user interface, backend API, and smart fridge.
+It should fit right into the source code powering any ol' user interface, backend API, system admin script, and smart fridge.
 Esper's guiding design principles, are to be maximally:

 - Simple,
 - Familar,